PavanRangani/docs/docs/prd/contact-company/contact-requirements.md

   - Case 1: If Individual is being referenced at other places in application, system keeps related Contact as it is
   - Case 2: If Individual is not being referenced anywhere then corresponding Contact is also deleted by system.
 - If Contact is referenced to any other places, delete is not possible. it shows all its relations and User is offered 2 choices: `Archive` and `Replace and Delete`.
   - In some cases even if contact is referenced, it can be deleted.
-For e.g. Mailing list.
-If contact is involved under any mailing list and when contact is deleted it won't be restricted.
-On delete of contact, that contact will be removed from mailing list.
+For e.g. Tax.
+If contact is involved under any Tax return and when contact is deleted it won't be restricted.
+On delete of contact, that contact will be removed from tax return.

 ### UI Requirement